-The bachelor of science degree in applied technical leadership is aimed at experienced, working adult learners who have completed a technical associate degree and have work experience in their field of study.
+The applied technical leadership major is aimed at experienced, working adult learners who have completed a technical associate degree and have work experience in their field of study.
 The major is focused on enhancing career advancement options for those working in a variety of fields including, but not limited to, technical/technology, public service (law enforcement, engineering technologies, fire service, etc.), and medical (CPA, LPN).
-This degree is only available online, enabling students to balance the demands of work and family while they complete a bachelor’s degree.
+This major is only available online, enabling students to balance the demands of work and family while they complete a bachelor’s degree.

 Plan of study

 The major is an online upper-level degree, with students entering the program after having already completed an associate degree.
-The curriculum includes required courses from the departments of service systems and civil engineering technology/environmental management and safety.
+The curriculum includes required courses in service systems and environmental management and safety.
 Additional courses in business and liberal arts are provided by Saunders College of Business, the School of Individualized Study, and the College of Liberal Arts.
 Students complete general education requirements as part of the bachelor of science degree and, depending on the amount of transfer credit accepted, may complete addition professional electives as needed.

 Applied technical leadership*, BS degree, typical course sequence